jeremywinters/arbol/README.md

 #### Integer scale and floats

 All of the math inside the arbol arduino script is performed with long integers, meaning that floating point (float) numbers are not directly supported.
 Floating point math in an arduino requires a lot of processing power and memory.
 Instead of using floats, arbol uses integer math based on a predefined scale.
-0.0-1.0 are represented inside the arduino as 0-8191.
+0.0-1.0 are represented inside the arduino as 0-8192.

 Below is a simple arbol expression:

 ```
-a = times(8191, 8191);
+a = 8192 * 8192;
 ```

 ...which is basically like saying "a equals 1 times 1".
-This is a bit painful... so arbol also supports entering numbers as floats (with a decimal point), which will get converted to the appropriate integer value in the arduino script.
+This integer conversion can be a bit painful... so arbol also supports entering numbers as floats (with a decimal point), which will get converted to the appropriate integer value in the arduino script.

 The example below is equivalent to the one above:

 ```
-a = times(1.0, 1.0);
+a = 1.0 * 1.0;
 ```

 Keep in mind that float values will be truncated to the nearest integer... so don't expect incredibly high granularity when entering in float values.